 You might not think about it, but your shopping data is among the most important information used by companies such as Yahoo to build your profile and target you with advertising (Google scans your inbox but not for ad profiling).
 You can keep your buying habits private by having your purchase receipts sent to ProtonMail instead.

 You may decide to keep your old email account as a backup.
-But if you do want to transfer your whole mailbox to ProtonMail, the Import-Export tool makes it easy to select and move the emails you want to keep.
-(This tool is available for users with paid plans can also use the Import-Export tool.
+But if you do want to transfer your whole mailbox to ProtonMail, our Import Assistant app, currently available in beta, makes it easy to select and transfer the emails you want to keep.
+Alternatively, users with paid plans can also use the Import-Export tool.
 In the settings of your ProtonMail V4 web version, you can also find links to our other import applications, Import Contacts and Import Events.

 Keep your new mailbox safe and organized